Steven Soderbergh: 2009–2016: mainstream success and brief hiatus

-Soderbergh had planned to commence production in early 2012 on a feature version of The Man from U.N.C.L.E., also written by Scott Z. Burns.
+Soderbergh had planned to commence production in early 2012 on a feature version of The Man from U.N.C.L.E., also written by Burns.
 George Clooney was set for the lead role of Napoleon Solo but had to drop out due to a recurring back injury suffered while filming Syriana.
 In November 2011 Soderbergh withdrew from the project due to budget and casting conflicts, and was eventually replaced by Guy Ritchie.
 His final televised project before heading into retirement was Behind the Candelabra.
-Shot in the summer of 2012, it starred Michael Douglas as legendarily flamboyant pianist Liberace and Matt Damon as his lover Scott Thorson.
+Shot in the summer of 2012, it starred Michael Douglas as legendarily flamboyant pianist Liberace and Damon as his lover Scott Thorson.
 The film is written by Richard LaGravenese, based on Thorson's book Behind the Candelabra: My Life with Liberace, and produced by HBO Films.
 It was selected to compete for the Palme d'Or at the 2013 Cannes Film Festival.

-In May 2013—only months into his retirement—Soderbergh announced that he would direct a 10-part miniseries for Cinemax called The Knick.
+In May 2013—only months into his retirement—Soderbergh announced that he would direct a ten-part miniseries for Cinemax called The Knick.
 The series followed doctors at a fictionalized version of the Knickerbocker Hospital in Manhattan in the early twentieth century.
 The series starred Clive Owen, Andre Holland, Jeremy Bobb, Juliet Rylance, Eve Hewson and Michael Angarano and was filmed in 2013.
 It began airing in August 2014 to critical acclaim.
-After completing the second season, Soderbergh revealed he was finished directing for the show and said, "I told them [Cinemax] that I'm going to do the first two years and then we are going to break out the story for seasons 3 and 4 and try and find a filmmaker or filmmakers to do this the way that I did.
+After completing the second season, Soderbergh revealed he was finished directing for the show, and said: "I told them [Cinemax] that I'm going to do the first two years and then we are going to break out the story for seasons 3 and 4 and try and find a filmmaker or filmmakers to do this the way that I did.
 This is how we want to do this so that every two years, whoever comes on, has the freedom to create their universe."

+After his work with The Knick, Soderbergh began working on a variety of personal projects starting with directing an Off-Broadway play titled The Library, starring Chloë Grace Moretz in January 2014.

+On February 24, 2014, Soderbergh released a mash-up of Alfred Hitchcock's Psycho (1960) and Gus Van Sant's 1998 shot-by-shot remake on his website, titled Psychos.